jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 #### LSTM Equations

 It seems there are a lot of equations and indexing in LSTM.
 But actually, it is fairly simple.
-Whenever you need to compute a gate, or a new cell state, you multiple $$ X_t $$ and $$ h_{t-1} $$ with the following formula.
+Whenever you need to compute a gate or a new cell state, you multiple $$ X_t $$ and $$ h_{t-1} $$ with the following formula.

 $$
 W_{x} X_t + W_{h} h_{t-1} + b